Maegan Rides At The Door, PhD, LCPC

 training and technical assistance specialist

-Kayla Burns (Spoopi Akii), B.A. is an Amskapi Pikuni from Blackfeet territory in Northwestern Montana.
+Kayla Burns (Spoopi Akii), BA is an Amskapi Pikuni from Blackfeet territory in Northwestern Montana.
 Kayla spent several years working with programs to provide community members and middle school students with training and education in trauma, social-emotional learning (SEL) and prevention.
 Kayla also worked as a Project Coordinator for Blackfeet Eco Knowledge, an Amskapi Pikuni non-profit organization, developing cultural modules for community members in Amskapi Pikuni cultural values and traditions.
 With a worldview intertwining both Indigenous and Western lenses, Kayla has worked hard to provide education to her community to help lessen the impact of historical trauma.
 Currently, Kayla is pursuing her Counselor Education Master’s degree at Montana State University-Northern, where she will graduate in 2027.
 She currently serves at the NNCTC as a Training and TA Specialist where she will develop curricula on culturally responsive psychoeducation and SEL, and educate and train across the US on trauma and resilience in Native communities.